joey-qytyku/OS-90-i386/spec.md

 Exceptions can sometimes return an error code.

+# Memory Model

+The kernel is loaded at 1M.
+MS-DOS is used to boot the operating system but there are no dependencies with it.
+MS-DOS should not be loaded high or it may be overwritten.
+DOS is "clobbered" by the procedure and the OS cannot exit.

 # Multitasking

 Co-operative multitasking is used by the OS.
 This means that only one program can run at a time, but more than once can be loaded in memory.
 A program must voluntarily yield to its forker, or it can terminate.
 A single task running does not block everything.